aws/aws-durable-execution-sdk-python/CONTRIBUTING.md

 ```

 This script also validates your commit messages against the [Conventional Commits](https://www.conventionalcommits.org/) format.
-If you have uncommitted changes, it will skip commit message validation with a warning - commit first, then re-run to validate.
+Commit all your changes before you run the check.
+If your working directory is dirty the script will skip commit message validation with a warning.

 You can also run the commit message check independently:
 ```